giasemidis/giasemidis.github.io/_posts/2022-05-21-wpp-open-speakers-corner-good-bad-ds-practices.md

 As a member of the [WPP](https://www.wpp.com/) Open Data & AI community, I was asked to facilitate a discussion for the new series of sessions, "the Speaker's corner".
 I happily accepted the invitation, the community is very enthusiastic with loads of technical and domain expertise.
 However, I wasn't sure what I should speak about.
 What subject should I bring to engage the audience?

-Then a couple of days later I was trying to find the documentation of one of my agent based models and couldn't find it.
-When I found it, it wasn't very detailed.
+Then a couple of days later I revisited the documentation of an old model.
+It wasn't very detailed.
 I was mad at myself, I thought "this is such a bad habit of mine.
 I need to make better documentation".
 And then it clicked, I decided to talk about *good and bad habits and practices in data science*.
 Admittedly, we all have both, so that's a great topic for discussion and sharing our experiences.

 I started making a list of points, but soon the list expanded to about 20 points.
 I shared my list with a couple of colleagues who added even more useful ideas.
 The list is split into two sections, general practices and technical.
 Here, I am documenting all the points from my initial list, my colleagues' suggestions and the community's comments and experiences during the session.
 I hope you enjoy it and find it useful.